locallyoptimistic/LocallyOptimistic/content/post/analytics-engineer.md

  - engineering
 ---

 The landscape of the data and analytics world is shifting rapidly.
 In many companies, the roles and responsibilities  of data engineers, analysts, and data scientists are changing.
-This change has created the need for a new role on the data team which some of have taken to calling the "analytics engineer".
+This change has created the need for a new role on the data team which some have taken to calling the "analytics engineer".

 <!--more-->